PrasanKumar93/langgraph-pm-maestro/docs/tutorials/about-pm-maestro.md

 ![Redis Checkpointer](./images/redis-insight-checkpointer.png)

 **Note**: In this demo, a custom Redis checkpointer is implemented, as an official JavaScript integration is not yet available.
-For the official `Python` Redis checkpointer and store integration with LangGraph, refer to the [official Python integration repository](https://github.com/redis-developer/langgraph-redis).
+For the official `Python` Redis checkpointer and store integration with LangGraph, refer to the [Python integration repository](https://github.com/redis-developer/langgraph-redis).

 ## Cache (semantic and JSON cache)

-Caching is employed to **speed up repeated queries** and **reduce costs**.
+Caching is employed to `speed up repeated queries` and `reduce costs`.
 When you rerun a workflow, cached responses are retrieved directly from Redis, eliminating redundant LLM calls and enhancing overall performance.

 ### Semantic Cache (Redis Langcache)